 In Maban, we provide services in our hospital in Doro camp, which hosts around 60,000 refugees.
 Our staff also work in the outpatient department in Bunj hospital, which serves some 30,000 people.
 In 2019, an outreach team undertook regular assessments and spot interventions to address unmet needs around Maban county, such as a lack of basic health care and safe water for displaced people.
 Additionally, in its first phase of activities in South Sudan, the MSF Academy for Health Care increased the number of trained health care professionals in Pibor by bolstering the skills of 42 students.
 We continued to assist Sudanese refugees in the area.

 Mother and child health care

-Our 80-bed hospital in Lankien also provides obstetric and pediatric care, nutritional support, and treatment for victims of sexual and gender-based violence, as well as treatment for HIV, TB, and kala azar.
+Our 80-bed hospital in Lankien also provides obstetric and pediatric care, nutritional support, and treatment for HIV, TB, and kala azar.
+Treatment for victims of sexual and gender-based violence, which is integrated into all our projects in South Sudan, is available too.

 In Abyei, a disputed area between Sudan and South Sudan, we completed the reconstruction of our hospital in Agok in February.
 It is the only secondary health care facility in the region and has eight wards, an operating theater, and a pharmacy.